 I love scones because they can be made in so many different varieties and flavors.
 I learned how to make English scones, the kind you serve at high tea, at Le Cordon Bleu, but these pumpkin scones are American style bakery scones.
 This pumpkin flavor is perfect for Fall holidays and not too sweet so you can spread with jam and honey for a sweeter version.
 This recipe can be made dairy free too.
 Just replace the butter with margarine and the buttermilk with soy or coconut milk.
-You can also us chocolate chips instead of raisins and walnuts instead of pecans.
+You can also us chocolate chips instead of raisins and walnuts instead of pecans. *See notes below for a dairy free version.

 Gluten Free Chocolate Pecan Pumpkin Scones